mpaguilar/MyPiEye/README.md

 ## NOTE: this isn't ready.
 I'm converting it from a much messier project.

 If you want to use it, it works.
-It will capture images and store them to the local drive.
+It will capture images, check for differences, and store them to the local drive.
 Getting it set up on a PC is still more work than it should be, and I'm hoping there is a wheel for opencv on RPi.

 Work in progress.